 The diagnostic symptom of concern is a potential persecutory delusion in the child if the child's beliefs are false.
-If the child's beliefs in "victimization" are true, then that would likely receive a DSM-5 diagnosis of child abuse relative to the parenting practices of the targeted-rejected parent (the father in this family).
+If the child's belief in "victimization" is true, then that should likely receive a DSM-5 diagnosis of child abuse relative to the parenting practices of the targeted-rejected parent (the father in this family).